(Almost) Everything you need to know about lead magnets to build your email list and turn strangers into subscribers

 A lead magnet strategy can often help establish you as an authority in your industry (or even a just a place to turn for cool stuff).
 Be benevolent and generous with your expertise, don’t hold back!
 As soon as your audience trusts your credibility, they’ll be ready to pay for a greater value and increased access.

 Double, triple, and quadruple check that your lead generation tool is integrated with your email service provider (ESP) so that you can instantly deliver your free content.
 Don’t leave a single lead hanging!

 #10 – Back it up with some love: don’t neglect your nurture sequence

 Think of your newly captured lead as a new acquaintance.
 Don’t kick off this fresh friendship by neglecting to follow-up for months.
-Take immediate action by (1) delivering what you promised and (2) offering next steps.
-You might suggest that they check out a blog post related to the topic, send over another free offer that takes the topic one-step further or invites them to share their feedback with you.
+Take immediate action by (1) delivering what you promised and (2) offering the next steps.
+You might suggest that they check out a blog post related to the topic, send over another free offer that takes the topic one-step further, or invites them to share their feedback with you.

 What’s the Best (and Easiest) Way to Create a Lead Magnet?

 There’s no single easy lead magnet format that works best for everyone, but many entrepreneurs find success offering a lead magnet PDF download of highly useful content, such as an e-book or a single-sheet resource guide.
 You can also start with a lead magnet template and quickly plug in your own copy and content.